Undergraduate Course Allocation through Competitive Markets: Simulations

-{\bf The Random Serial Dictatorship (RSD) with optimal course reserves.} Students are ordered by seniority.
-To break ties, we use the same order as in PMP and DA-STB.
-Using this order, the mechanism assigns each student the $k$ courses available that offer her the highest utility (or less than $k$, if there are not $k$ such courses).
-Course seat reservations are treated as described in Section \ref{subsec:course-student-data}: for each course and each year of study (including the ``All'' option), there is a set of departments and a number of reserved seats, which could be zero.
-If a student is eligible for one of a course's seat reservations, she can be enrolled in a reserved or a regular seat.
+{\bf The Random Serial Dictatorship (RSD) with optimal course reserves.} This mechanism orders students by seniority, breaking ties using the same order as in PMP and DA-STB, and assigns each student the (up to) $k$ courses available that offer her the highest utility.
+Course seat reservations are treated as described in Section \ref{subsec:course-student-data}.
+If a student is eligible for one of a course's seat reservations, she can enroll in a reserved or regular seat.
 Otherwise, the student can only be enrolled in a regular seat.
-All reserved seats must be occupied before a reserve-eligible student occupies a regular seat.
+Reserved seats must be occupied before a reserve-eligible student occupies a regular seat.

-Using the number of reserved seats observed in the data leads to significant under-performance of RSD with course reserves (see Appendix \ref{subsec:appendix-additional-sumulations-other-mechanisms}).
-The RSD mechanism treats this number of reserves as fixed, resulting in numerous inefficiencies.
-In practice, the process is more flexible.
-University departments relax course reservation constraints during the course allocation process.
-Doing so releases pressure on the department heads to set course reservations precisely at the beginning of the process.
-In turn, the PMP, DA-STB, and DA-MTB mechanisms compute an effective number of reserved seats in the course allocation process.
-Hence, comparing the performance of the other three mechanisms to the performance of RSD with a fixed number of reserved seats would not be a fair exercise.

-Instead, we estimate the \textit{optimal reserved seats} for each course in the RSD mechanism.
-For this purpose, we generate $100$ environments with random student utilities according to the student utility model and a random tie-breaking and run the DA-STB mechanism.
-To determine the optimal reserved seats for a given course and set of departments, we take the average across all environments (rounded to the nearest integer) of the number of reserve-eligible students assigned to the course.
-We call the result of the RSD mechanism operated with these calculated reserved seats the \textit{RSD with optimal course reserves}.